-The Amended 2010 Plan is administered by the Compensation Committee of our Board of Directors.
-The Compensation Committee may delegate to a committee of one or more members of our Board of Directors or one or more of our officers the authority to grant or amend awards to participants other than our senior executives who are subject to Section 16 of the Exchange Act or employees who are "covered employees" within the meaning of Section 162(m).
-Unless otherwise determined by the Board of Directors, the Compensation Committee will consist solely of two or more members of the Board of Directors, each of whom is an "outside director" within the meaning of Section 162(m), a "non-employee director" as defined by Rule 16b-3 of the Exchange Act, and an "independent director" under the rules of the NASDAQ Stock Market (or other principal securities market on which shares of our common stock are traded).
+The Amended 2010 Plan is administered by the Compensation Committee of the Board.
+The Compensation Committee may delegate to a committee of one or more members of the Board or one or more of our officers the authority to grant or amend awards to participants other than our senior executives who are subject to Section 16 of the Exchange Act or employees who are "covered employees" within the meaning of Section 162(m).
+Unless otherwise determined by the Board, the Compensation Committee will consist solely of two or more members of the Board, each of whom is an "outside director" within the meaning of Section 162(m), a "non-employee director" as defined by Rule 16b-3 of the Exchange Act, and an "independent director" under the rules of the NASDAQ Stock Market (or other principal securities market on which shares of our common stock are traded).

 The Compensation Committee has general authority to administer the Amended 2010 Plan, including the power to determine eligibility, the types and sizes of awards, the price and timing of awards and the acceleration or waiver of any vesting restriction, as well as the authority to delegate such administrative responsibilities.
-However, the full Board of Directors will conduct the general administration of the Amended 2010 Plan with respect to any awards to non-employee members of the Board of Directors.
+However, the full Board will conduct the general administration of the Amended 2010 Plan with respect to any awards to non-employee members of the Board of Directors.